kristoffer-consid/pokedex/README.md

 ---

+There is also a debug built .apk file in the releases tab which can be installed on an Android device if you download the file

+---

 ## 📚 Tech Stack
 * **Hilt (Dependency Injection)**: Built on top of dagger to and makes it easier to handle dependency injection
 * **Compose Destinations**: A type-safe and simple way to handle screen navigation